 “Comedy can be a cathartic way to deal with personal trauma.” -Robin Williams

-August 11, 2014 is a date I remember vividly for two reasons.
+I vividly remember August 11, 2014 for two reasons.
 For one, it was the day my medical class at Columbia University observed its White Coat Ceremony, officially marking our matriculation.
-It was also the day comedian Robin Williams died of an apparent suicide, news of which I received less than an hour after the celebration.
-As an aspiring doctor and comedian, this intersection of medical school, tragedy, and comedy affected me deeply, and thus feels a fitting place to begin the exploration of humor and medicine I hope this column becomes.
+But it was also the day comedian Robin Williams committed suicide, news of which I learned less than an hour after the celebration.
+As an aspiring doctor and comedian, this intersection of medical school, tragedy, and comedy affected me deeply, and feels a fitting place to begin exploring the intersection between humor and medicine.

 One of the best-known stories was first told by Williams’s long-time friend Christopher Reeve in his autobiography Still Me.
 After his horse-riding accident, Reeve was awaiting a complicated surgery, bed-bound in a hospital, trapped with his darkest thoughts.
 Just then, a Russian surgeon burst into the room, claiming to be a proctologist who needed to perform an immediate examination.
 Reeve, suspecting drug-induced hallucinations, took an entire minute to realize it was Robin Williams, in full character.
 “And for the first time since the accident, I laughed.
 My old friend had helped me know that somehow I was going to be okay,” Reeve says, later continuing, “It’s going to be an enormous challenge, but I can still laugh, and there’s still some joy.”1